meliacode/chrome-ext-simpletube/README.md

     - Click on the extension icon in the Chrome toolbar.
     - Select **Options** to open the settings page.
     - Configure your preferences for video length, Shorts, watched videos, and subscription categories.

-## History Log

-### Versions

-v0.5.0:

--   **feat**: contentcategories - add observer to reapply filter on new video loaded for subscriptions.
--   **feat**: contentcategories - reduce repetition on filtering logic.
--   **feat**: contentcategories - add filters on channel page.
--   **feat**: contentcategories - create function for reusable features.

-v0.4.0:

--   **fix**: options - optimize options page display.
--   **fix**: options - sort category on save action to ensure consistency.
--   **fix**: rename DOM class and ID to have an extension prefix.

-v0.3.0:

--   **feat**: contentcategorize - add handlers to filter videos on the subscription page based on the category filter button clicked.
--   **feat**: contentcategorize - add filter container and buttons without handlers to subscriptions page.
--   **fix**: options - limit length for category name.
--   **feat**: contentcategorize - add dropdown to assign category to subscriptions management page.
--   **feat**: options - allow user to remove category.
--   **feat**: options - add option to create categories for subscriptions and enable these categories as filters.
--   **chore**: add extension icons.

-v0.2.0:

--   **feat**: options - allow reset settings to default.
--   **feat**: content - hide shorts section and watched videos when option is checked.
--   **feat**: options - add option to hide shorts section and watched videos.

-v0.1.0:

--   **chore**: update background to avoid overriding options on update.
--   **feat**: options - add styles to the options page.
--   **feat**: content - fade video based on video length filter.
--   **feat**: options - create video length filter.

-### Future Enhancements

--   Publish extension to Chrome store.
--   Remove subscription from category on unsubscribe click.
--   Add filter on management subscription page.
--   Enhance performance by optimizing the way dynamic content is managed on YouTube.

 ## License